dcf21/star-charter/README.md

 * `ephemeris_arrow_shadow` - Boolean (0 or 1) indicating whether the ephemeris arrows drawn when `ephemeris_style` = `side_by_side_with_arrow` should have a shadow to make them more visible.
 * `ephemeris_autoscale` - Boolean (0 or 1) indicating whether to auto-scale the star chart to contain the requested ephemerides.
 This overrides settings for `ra_central`, `dec_central`, `angular_width`, as well as other parameters.
 Run the code in debugging mode to see a list of the values assigned to all these automatically-set parameters.
 * `ephemeris_col` - Colours to use when drawing ephemerides for solar system objects.
 If this setting is supplied multiple times, then the list of supplied colours are used in a cyclic loop for all the solar system objects to be drawn.
+* `ephemeris_coords` - The coordinate system to use when drawing the tracks of planets - either `ra_dec` or `solar`.
+Default `ra_dec`.
+If `solar` is selected, the positions of planets are shown relative to the moving Sun, whose static position is drawn at epoch `julian_date`.
+This is useful for showing the paths of planets close to the horizon at sunset on a range of evenings, but will give nonsense results otherwise.
 * `ephemeris_epochs` - List of JD time epochs for which we should create points along each solar system ephemeris.
 If empty, then points are created automatically.
 This list must have the same length as <ephemeris_epoch_labels>.
 To draw multiple epochs, specify this setting multiple times within your configuration file.
 * `ephemeris_epoch_labels` - List of text labels for the points we create along each solar system ephemeris.
 If empty, then points are created automatically.
 This list must have the same length as <ephemeris_epochs>.
 To draw multiple epochs, specify this setting multiple times within your configuration file.
 * `ephemeris_label_col` - Colours to use when labelling ephemerides for solar system objects.
 If this setting is supplied multiple times, then the list of supplied colours are used in a cyclic loop for all the solar system objects to be drawn.
+* `ephemeris_resolution` - The time resolution of ephemeris tracks, in days.
+Default 0.5 days.
+This is the spacing of the points sampled along the planet's track, not the spacing of the labels placed along it.
 * `ephemeris_style` - Select the style to use when showing the tracks of solar system objects.
 Set to `track`, `side_by_side`, `side_by_side_with_track` or `side_by_side_with_arrow`.
 * `equator_col` - Colour to use when drawing a line along the equator
 * `font_family` - The font family to use when rendering all text labels.